Homes For Sale

 New construction is always of interest to home buyers.
-And the Alliance area offers those looking for new homes a consistent supply of spec inventory and "from the ground up" new home builds.
-The current wide range of neighborhoods in various stages of completion is almost staggering.
+And the Alliance area offers those looking for new homes a consistent supply of move-in ready builder spec inventory and "from the ground up" new home builds.
+The current wide range of Alliance neighborhoods in various stages of completion is almost staggering.

-Buyers have choices of small, quaint additions with as few as 150 homes all the way to the master-planned communities of 3000 lots or more.
+Buyers have choices of small, quaint additions with as few as 50 homes and master-planned communities of 3000 home lots or more.
 The majority of new home areas will require membership in an owners association to cover the costs of the amenities available for homeowners.

-Harvest, a planned community founded on a five generation family farm, showcases the bountiful celebration of gathering, growing and living.
+Harvest, a planned community in the Alliance area, is founded on a five generation family farm and showcases the bountiful celebration of gathering, growing and living.

 The new neighborhoods in the Alliance corridor each offer community amenities that typically include pools and splash parks, trails and greenbelts, ponds and playgrounds.
 What makes each development unique is the focus of the design.